-Complete the ACT Test Center Request form if you would like your institution to become an ACT Test Center (for locations in the United States, US territories, or Puerto Rico).
+Complete the ACT National Test Center Request form if you would like your institution to become an ACT Test Center (for locations in the United States, US territories, or Puerto Rico).

-Complete the ACT International Test Center Request form if you would like your institution to become an ACT Test Center (in locations outside the United States).
+Complete the ACT International Test Center Request form if you would like your institution to become an ACT Test Center (for locations outside the United States).

 An on-campus or "residual" testing program is available to ACT-participating colleges to administer the ACT to students who were unable to test on an ACT National Testing date.
 ACT Residual Testing is strictly limited only to students who have officially applied, have been admitted, or have enrolled at your institution.
 Scores from residual testing are reported only to your institution for admission, course placement, and advising purposes.